svan-jansson/netler/README.md

 ##### Autostart

-If you want to handle the startup of the `Netler.Client` for an embedded .NET project manuallay you can pass the `autostart: false` option like this:
+If you want to handle the startup of the `Netler.Client` for an embedded .NET project manually you can pass the `autostart: false` option.
+It can be useful if you want to run multiple instances of a .NET project or want to supervise it from a different supervisor.

 ```elixir
 def project do